 - Phonics; Phonics and Early reading skills are taught through a highly structured programme of daily lessons across EYFS/KS1 (and beyond where needed) using a variety of fun activities and Phonics Shed resources as a tool for learning.
 This takes the form of whole class and mixed groups according to phonic stage and ability.
-Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practice together and apply what they have learned. - ▶ Reading; Guided Reading sessions in EYFS/KS1 focus on using and applying phonic decoding skills alongside the comprehension/vocabulary of a text.
-Initially, comprehension tasks are completed orally, but this then translates into simple written recording by Spring term onwards(Y1) using the key skills of Vocabulary Inference, Prediction, Explaining, Retrieving & Sequencing/ Summarising (VIPERS).
-All children read to an adult at least once a week either individually or within their guided group.
+Each session gives an opportunity for children to revisit their previous experience, be taught new skills, practice together and apply what they have learned. - Reading; Guided Reading sessions in EYFS/KS1 focus on using and applying phonic decoding skills alongside the comprehension/vocabulary of a text.
+Initially, comprehension tasks are completed orally, but this then translates into simple written recordings when appropriate.
+Children work in small groups reading books that they are able to easily decode and blend which focuses on decoding, vocabulary, fluency and comprehension.
 Texts selected for pupils are closely matched to their phonic stage and ability. - In KS2, independent reading takes place daily and the use of Accelerated Reader comprehension quizzes encourages a competitive element to reading, fostering greater engagement, a love of books and reading for pleasure.
 Children are encouraged to talk about their favourite authors and recommend stories to others.
-Whole class reading skills sessions take place each week, where pupils are taught to apply their VIPERS skills to a given text to demonstrate their understanding and comprehension.
-Reading is also the stimulus for the children's writing at Howes as they immerge themselves within a variety of texts.
+Reading is embedded into the English Curriculum with engaging, relevant and exciting texts.
+Whole class reading skills sessions take place each week, where pupils are taught to apply specific skills to a given text to demonstrate their understanding and comprehension.